 Copper deficiency

-The majority of people are able to get enough copper from their diet, and if you’re in good health, it’s unlikely that you have low levels of copper in your blood.
+Most people can get enough copper from their diet, and if you’re in good health, it’s unlikely that you have low levels of copper in your blood.

-That being said, there are a few health conditions and risk factors that can make people more likely to develop copper deficiency.
+That being said, some health conditions and risk factors can make people more likely to develop copper deficiency.
 This includes conditions such as celiac disease, cystic fibrosis, Crohn’s disease, and Menkes syndrome.

-Potential symptoms of copper deficiency include tremours, numbness, fatigue, tingling sensations, anemia, and loss of vision.
-Overtime, copper deficiency has been linked to an increased risk of infection, osteoporosis, and depigmentation of skin and hair.
+Potential symptoms of copper deficiency include tremors, numbness, fatigue, tingling sensations, anaemia, and vision loss.
+Over time, copper deficiency has been linked to an increased risk of infection, osteoporosis, and depigmentation of skin and hair.

 Copper toxicity

 According to GOV.UK, copper toxicity is very rare in the UK.
-However, there are some factors that can increase a person’s risk.
+However, some factors can increase a person’s risk.

 One condition known to increase a person’s risk of copper toxicity is Wilson’s disease.
 Wilson’s disease is an inherited disorder where the liver is unable to get rid of excess copper.
 This causes copper to build up in organs such as the brain, liver, and eyes, which can cause damage over time.